 If you're interested in studying Medicine in the US, keep on reading this article.
 We'll describe which are the best American Medical schools, what you'll study during medical courses, and give you a few reasons why being a doctor is an extremely rewarding career path.

 Top Medical schools in the United States in 2019

-Getting into one of the best medical schools in the U.S. is without a doubt extremely competitive for future doctors.
-According to U.S. News, the following ten medical schools/universities were ranked as the best ones in the States, considering main criteria such as prestige and reckoning of deans, residency programs, research activity, funding, and admission selectivity.
+International students should know that getting into one of the best medical schools in the U.S. is without a doubt extremely competitive for future doctors.
+According to U.S. News, the following 10 med schools were ranked as the best ones in the States, considering main criteria such as prestige and reckoning of deans, residency programs, research activity, funding, and acceptance rates.